Students

 • Demonstrate understanding of the complex organizational and governance structures operating in emergency management and homeland security.

-• Synthesize understanding of risk, organizations, and governance to create basic mitigation strategies to manage disruption.
+• Synthesize their understanding of risk, organizations, and governance to create basic mitigation strategies to manage disruption.

 How can I help you today?